aysefyesil/deDSI/README.md

  execs/findeigenvalsx -> for finding the eigenvalues of given solution

-#### 7) Some post-processing functions are also provided under ded/utils/
+**7)** Some post-processing functions are also provided under ded/utils/

-## Usage:
+# Usage:

-### Help
+## Help

-For all the executables above, user can start from using the help option such as:
+For all the executables above, user can use the help option as:

 ./findsolnx -h

-Help provides possible algorithmic, solver and optimization parameters and their default values.
+Help provides all possible algorithmic, solver and optimization parameters and their default values.

-### Examples:
+## Examples:
 All following examples are for the Busse's Annulus system.
 For more detailed mathematical explanations check channelflow webpage, for the explanations of the flags please refer the help flag.

 ### 1) findsolnx